 *Call this mobile friendly number or your local branch

 Essentially the legal process of buying, selling, mortgaging or transferring residential property.
-Due to its complicated nature both procedurally and legally, the majority of people instruct a solicitor to act on their behalf.
-Our team of residential property law experts can provide efficient advice and assistance.
+Due to its complicated nature both procedurally and legally, the majority of people instruct a specialist property solicitor to act on their behalf.
+Our team of residential property lawyers can provide efficient advice and assistance.

 If you are purchasing with a mortgage, your lender will specify that a solicitor must act on their behalf throughout the sale.

 We thought it would be useful to provide a rough guide as to the stages in the conveyancing process.
 You may wish to also consider reading the relevant section on https://www.legalchoices.org.uk/ for further information.
 We have separated the notes into two sections: selling and buying a property.
 Of course many of us will sell and buy at the same time.
 In these cases we will discuss with you tying in the transactions to ensure that you move from one property to the other.
 When you are selling and buying you are in what is termed a “chain” so your progress in the transaction is linked to the progress made by your Buyer and Seller and timescales must work within this.